 We compared the performance of our SRI portfolios to that of the average wealth manager’s non-SRI portfolios across available risk levels.
 Using data from Asset Risk Consultants (ARC), our sustainable pots were shown to outperform the industry benchmark at each corresponding level of risk.

-But with that being said, the results are encouraging to anyone interested in investing in a socially conscious way, but worried about compromising their returns.
+That being said, the results are encouraging to anyone interested in investing in a socially conscious way, but worried about compromising performance.

 Myth #2: Ethical investing is only for millennials and women